 Vienna is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 272 people and just one neighborhood, Vienna is the 266th largest community in Maryland.
-Much of the housing stock in Vienna was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 275 people and just one neighborhood, Vienna is the 266th largest community in Maryland.
+Vienna has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Vienna isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Vienna are a mix of both white- and blue-collar jobs.
 Overall, Vienna is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Vienna who work in healthcare (15.58%), management occupations (14.29%), and maintenance occupations (12.99%).